 Most tourists stay in south Mumbai's Colaba or Fort districts.
 Unfortunately, Mumbai is an expensive city and the price of accommodations can be shocking for what you get (or, rather, don't get).
-If you're on a tight budget, there are still some great options for you.
+If you're on a tight budget, there are still some decent options for you.
 Also recommended are the top Mumbai budget hotels below $150 and best 5-star hotels in Mumbai.

 Despite its overcrowding and other problems, Mumbai remains one of the safest cities in India, especially for women.
 Normal standards of care should, however, be taken, especially after dark.

 Mumbai traffic, on the other hand, is horrendous.
-Roads are extremely congested, horns are continually honked, and people overtake from both sides at whim.
+Roads are extremely congested, horns continually blare, and people overtake from both sides at whim.
 You should be particularly careful when crossing the road, and don't attempt to drive yourself.
-Avoid traveling on the local trains during rush hours as the crowd turns into a heaving mass, and there have been instances of people getting crushed or falling out of trains.
+Avoid traveling on the local trains during rush hours, as there have been instances of people getting crushed or falling out of trains.

 Be careful of pickpockets in tourist areas, such as the Colaba Causeway Market.
 Begging is also a problem in tourist areas and at traffic lights.

 As always in India, it's important not to drink the water in Mumbai.
-Instead, buy readily available and inexpensive bottled water to stay healthy.
-In addition, it's a good idea to visit your doctor or travel clinic well in advance of your departure date to ensure that you receive all the necessary immunizations and medications, especially in relation to illnesses such as malaria and hepatitis.
+Instead, buy readily available and inexpensive bottled water to keep healthy.